Elementary School Commuter Opportunities

 Payment Deadlines

-You must either pay in full or have arranged monthly installments by the first day of the program in order to participate in the program.
+You must either pay in full or have arranged monthly installments by the first day of the program in order to participate.
 All fees are payable to the Belin-Blank Center.
+Inactive applications may be cancelled to make room for students on the waitlist.

 Payment Options